johndrubo/Snake-game-with-dijkstra-and-greedy-implentation/README.md

 ## Contributing

 Contributions to the Snake Game project are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## Vote of thanks

+It has been a project for my data structure and algorithm course, along with Israt Jerin Esha and R Rafiullah Labib.

 ## License